Ketchp/nucleoRemoteController/server/README.md

 err_t mainloop( void );
 ```

-*For complete documentation of these functions generate documentation run `doxygen` in terminal.*
+*For complete documentation of these functions generate documentation run `doxygen` in terminal from this folder.*

 Intended use of library can be summarised to following steps: